breaklikethewind/boathouse/README.md

 On the RTI processor two way strings driver, you must define the tag strings from the push list, and the command strings from the tags in the command list.
-The full command list consists of tags defined in your application (sump.c in this case), and tags defined in transport.c.
+The full command list consists of tags defined in your application (boathouse.c in this case), and tags defined in transport.c.

+In the two way strings driver you must define "PAIR", and "SEQUENCENUMBER".
+These two strings are used to manage when the PI is connected to the XP8s, and how many messages have been sent from the PI to the XP8s.

+In addition to the two way strings driver, you will want to use the "System Variable Events" driver to trigger XP8 macros to run when two way string variables reach specific limits, or when the PI sends an asynchronous event (such as a PIR motion event).